Prepaid cards

 • Renewal fees every three years.
 Some may charge to issue a replacement card when it hits the expiry date.

 • Transaction fees.
 Charged as either a percentage of the amount or a flat fee per transaction.
 If you make a high number of small purchases, go for a percentage fee.
-If you make fewer and higher-value purchases, go for a set fee.
+If you make fewer and higher-value purchases, go for a set transaction fee.

 • ATM withdrawal fees.
 Usually £1.50 to £2.50 per withdrawal.
 It's also worth checking the cards for loading and transaction limits.
 If you're likely to want to withdraw lots of cash, it's no good picking a card with a £50 or £100 per day limit for cash withdrawals.